baconjs/bacon.js/README.md

 EventStream ends.

-`property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property.
-See Function Construction rules below.
+`property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property, in case there is one.
+See Function Construction rules below for different forms of calling this method.

 `property.onValues(f)` like onValue, but splits the value (assuming its an array) as function arguments to `f`